What is Science Policy?

 About this event

-Our initiative remains committed to discussing topics of interest to women in STEM, including topics that are not often discussed.
-Thus, our monthly mentorship program, STEM Circuits, will continue virtually this fall on December 7th, 2022 with a discussion about science policy and the role students and young professionals can play in science policy.
-This seminar will be led by our speakers Kavi Chintam (PhD Candidate in the Department of Chemical and Biological Engineering at Northwestern University) and Emily Schafer (PhD Candidate in the Department of Biomedical Engineering at Northwestern University).
-Our event will commence by defining science policy and learning about opportunities to get involved.
-This will be followed by a discussion with the audience and moderated Q&A.
+This seminar was be led by our speakers Kavi Chintam (PhD Candidate in the Department of Chemical and Biological Engineering at Northwestern University) and Emily Schafer (PhD Candidate in the Department of Biomedical Engineering at Northwestern University).
+The event began by defining science policy and learning about opportunities to get involved.
+This was followed by a discussion with the audience and moderated Q&A.

 Date: Wednesday, December 7th, 2022